How to write AI and SEO friendly blog posts that get found (2026 guide)

 You can see the growth that’s happened over this time.
 And it’s no mistake that it’s the articles where I regularly share my unique point of view, experience and messaging that perform the best.

-Many of these articles are now sitting on page 1 of Google, bringing in consistent clicks and sales of the digital products I link to from each post.
+Many of these articles are now sitting on page 1 of Google and being recommended to people through AI, bringing in consistent clicks and sales of the digital products I link to from each post.

 And not only that, I’m really having a great time blogging!
 Because I’m writing about stuff I’m passionate and excited about.
 I’m still using my clients language (keywords) and following the SEO guidelines but I’m getting creative with how I do it.